TARGET Antibiotics toolkit

 The toolkit aims to help decrease barriers to appropriate antibiotic prescribing, change social norms around prescribing, and influence clinicians’ and patients’ personal attitudes to antibiotic resistance and use.

-Posters and videos which you can use as a 'hook' in consultations to raise awareness of the importance of prescribing antibiotics appropriately.
+Posters and videos which you can use in clinical areas to raise awareness of the importance of prescribing antibiotics appropriately.

 Quick reference guide on the management of common infections, plus explanatory notes; produced by Public Health England and adaptable locally.